 Beyond Asheville, North Carolina

 Hendersonville, just to the South, has experienced a resurgence as well.
 Once a sleepy town for retirees, it has blossomed as a destination itself.
-Its Main Street, the center of town, offers an eclectic mix of restaurants and stores.
+Its Main Street, the center of the city, offers an eclectic mix of restaurants and stores.

-Weaverville, Black Mountain, Boone, Sylva, Waynesville, Brevard, Flat Rock and Franklin all have their charms as small mountain towns.
-All are smaller than Asheville, but have more affordable home prices.
+Weaverville, Black Mountain, Boone, Sylva, Waynesville, Brevard, Flat Rock, and Franklin all have their charms as small mountain towns.
+All are smaller than Asheville but have more affordable home prices.
 Where you end up depends on your preferences and your resources.
 Anywhere in WNC is a beautiful place to live.
 Commutes are easy compared to the big cities elsewhere.